Blockdaemon/solana-cluster/README.md

 Leveraging internal connectivity to distribute blockchain data can reduce public network _leeching_ and increase total cluster bandwidth.

-Authenticated internal connectivity allows delegation of expensive calculations and re-use of results thereof.
+Authenticated internal connectivity allows delegation of expensive calculations and reuse of results thereof.
 Concretely, the amount write-heavy snapshot creation & verification procedures per node can decrease as the cluster scales out.